Arvtesh/UnityFx.Async/README.md

 ### Creating own asynchronous operations
 Most common way of creating own asynchronous operation is instantiating `AsyncCompletionSource` instance and call `SetResult` / `SetException` / `SetCanceled` when done.
 Still there are cases when more control is required.
 For this purpose the library provides two public extendable implementations for asynchronous operations:
-* `AsyncResult`: an operation without a result value.
+* `AsyncResult`: a generic asynchronous operation without a result value.
-* `AsyncResult<TResult>`: an asynchronous operation with a generic result value.
+* `AsyncResult<TResult>`: an asynchronous operation with a result value.

 The sample code below demostrates creating a delay operation:
 ```csharp